Bradford, Vikings blow out Bears 38-10 in finale

-MINNEAPOLIS (AP) -- Sam Bradford concluded his first season with Minnesota with three first-half touchdown passes, helping the Vikings to a 38-10 victory over the bumbling Chicago Bears on Sunday.
+MINNEAPOLIS (AP) -- Sam Bradford wrapped up his first season with Minnesota with three first-half touchdown passes and an NFL record, leading the Vikings to a 38-10 victory over the Chicago Bears on Sunday to finish on a winning note after tumbling out of contention over the last two months.

 Kyle Rudolph caught 11 passes for 117 yards and a score for the Vikings (8-8), who started 5-0 before stumbling out of their bye week and never recovering.

+''It's a good win, but it's tough that that's the end of it,'' coach Mike Zimmer said. ''We did things today like we did early in the year.''

-The Bears (3-13) wound up with their fewest wins in a non-strike year since 1973 after turning the ball over five times.
-Everson Griffen returned one of their three lost fumbles for a touchdown.
+The Bears (3-13) wound up with their most losses since 1969, looking as if they were more than ready for winter vacations while turning the ball over five times and allowing the Vikings to rush for a season-high 124 yards.

+Everson Griffen returned one of their three lost fumbles for a touchdown, and Matt Barkley was picked off twice to total 10 interceptions over the past three games.
+Bradford was picked off just five times in 15 games.

+Coach John Fox fell to 9-23 in two years with the Bears.
+He said he hasn't asked for, or received any, assurance from the front office that he'll return.

+''I've been doing this for a long time,'' Fox said. ''I've never worried about job security, and I'm not going to start now.''

-Jordan Howard, the lone bright spot, rushed for 135 yards on 23 carries to break Matt Forte's franchise rookie record and finish with 1,313 yards for the season for Chicago.
+Jordan Howard, the lone bright spot for the Bears, rushed for 135 yards on 23 carries to break Matt Forte's franchise rookie record and finish with 1,313 yards for the season.

 Howard's 202 yards from scrimmage in Chicago in the first meeting with Minnesota on Oct.
 31 served as a breakout for the fifth-round draft pick and a bad omen for the Vikings in defeat.